MOSAIC-UA/802.11ah-ns3/README.md

-# !!!WARNING: THIS IS AN OLD VERSION OF THE 802.11AH MODULE, VISIT https://github.com/imec-idlab/IEEE-802.11ah-ns-3 FOR THE LATEST RELEASE!!!
+# !!!WARNING: THIS IS AN OLD VERSION OF OUR 802.11AH MODULE, VISIT https://github.com/imec-idlab/IEEE-802.11ah-ns-3 FOR THE LATEST RELEASE!!!

 # IEEE 802.11ah simulation module for NS-3